-The department works collaboratively with QH to review and assess concerns raised by DETE staff in relation to cancer and other health concerns.
-As a result of this working relationship, both DETE and QH have established robust assessment practices to respond to concerns raised by staff.
-To formalise this collaborative arrangement a Working Agreement 1.6Mhas been established to ensure the continued effective management of staff health concerns.
-A Data Collection Guideline 230k has been developed to support workplaces with this process.
+The department works collaboratively with Queensland Health to review and assess concerns raised by department staff in relation to cancer and other health concerns.
+As a result of this working relationship, both departments have established robust assessment practices to respond to concerns raised by staff.
+To formalise this collaborative arrangement a Working Agreement 1.6M has been established to ensure the continued effective management of staff health concerns.
+A Data Collection Guideline [an error occurred while processing this directive] has been developed to support workplaces with this process.

 Queensland Health provides the following fact sheets about the common types of cancer and the incidence (or rate) at which it occurs in the community.

-Specific information about cancer types and risk factors is available by accessing websites referenced on the cancer information page.
+Specific information about cancer types and risk factors is available by accessing the following websites:

 Concerns raised by school communities have been investigated extensively in the past and a series of protocols have been developed to address and investigate cancer concerns by staff.
 The approach will depend on the situation and may include a combination of the following: